anamikaa99/Chat-with-Youtube-Videos/README.md

 - Pinecone: Vector database for efficient retrieval.
 - LangChain: Modular framework for building LLM-based applications.
 - OpenAI GPT-3.5: Language model for contextual responses.
+- Docker: For containerizing and deploying the app.